Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models: Existing CV approximation methods

-Both IS and iIS methods are asymptotically unbiased for LCO CV, but in practice, IS tends to perform worse \citep{li2016approximating, merkle2019bayesian}. \citet{li2016approximating} note that the posterior is a biased approximation of the target density $f(\mu, \theta, \tau | Y_{-j})$ .
-The larger the difference between the two densities, the larger the variance of importance sampling weights and estimates \citep{owen2013monte}.
-In extreme cases, large importance sampling weights on only a few points may dominate the estimate, leading to low effective sample size and an unreliable estimate.

-iIS can still have high variance.
-The more test data is removed, the heavier the tail for $f(\Sigma, \tau | Y_{-j})$ in comparison to $f(\Sigma, \tau | Y)$, and the higher the variance of the importance weights.
-Conversely, ghosting produces biased mean estimates, but may have smaller variance than importance sampling.
-When $E[\theta_j | \theta_{-j}, \Sigma] = 0$ and $E[\mu | Y]$ is similar to $E[\mu | Y_{-j}]$, ghosting performs well at approximating LCO-CV mean estimates regardless of the amount of test data, $n_j$.

-{In the GLMM case, analytical forms for the importance weights are no longer available.
-We use the normal approximation in \ereft{eqn:glmm_approx} to obtain approximate log-likelihood values.
-For iIS-C, we additionally used Monte Carlo simulation to obtain the log-likelihood values by drawing 200 samples from $\theta_j | \theta_{-j}, \Sigma$ and averaging the likelihood of $f(Y_j | \theta_j, \tau)$.
-We found little difference in the results, confirming the accuracy of expectation propagation as noted by \citet{vehtari2016bayesian}.}

-We use Pareto-smoothed importance sampling (PSIS, \citet{gelman2014understanding}) to stabilize the importance weights and ensure finite variance for both iIS methods.
-Under PSIS, the 20\% largest importance weights are fit to a generalized Pareto distribution for $M$ of the $S$ total posterior draws, and the $M$ largest weights are replaced by order statistics from the fitted Pareto.
-We supply the log-ratios $\log w_j^{(s)}$ from \ereft{eqn:iis_c_weights} to their \texttt{R} package function \texttt{loo::loo} to obtain Pareto-smoothed importance sampling estimates.
-In general, we found that Pareto-smoothed iIS performed similarly to or improved upon iIS without smoothing.
+We compare AXE to alternative CV approximation methods, which address these challenges in different ways: ghosting (GHOST) \citep{marshall2003approximate}, integrated importance sampling (iIS) \citep{li2016approximating, vanhatalo2013gpstuff, vehtari2016bayesian}, and likelihood-based linear approximations \citep{jaeckel1972infinitesimal, giordano2019swiss, rad2020scalable}.
+All LCO methods are summarized in Table~\ref{tab:lco_comparison}.
+We briefly review those methods in Appendix B.

-Table \ref{tab:lco_comparison} summarizes the differences in assumptions among the LCO methods for approximating mean estimates.
-While AXE relies only on the expected values being similar, other LCO methods rely on the densities being the same or similar.
-Note that GHOST appears to have the strongest assumptions, but if $E[\theta_j | \theta_{-j}, \Sigma] = 0$, the sole assumption it relies on is that $E[\mu | Y] = E[\mu | Y_{-j}]$.
-However, both AXE and iIS are unbiased, while GHOST is not.
+Table \ref{tab:lco_comparison} summarizes the differences among the LCO methods, including distributional assumptions, whether they are biased, and computational complexity.
+While AXE relies only on the expected values of $\Sigma$ and $\phi$ being similar {between the training data and the full data}, GHOST and iIS methods rely on the densities being the same or similar.
+Note that GHOST has the strongest assumptions, but if $E(\theta_j | \theta_{-j}, \Sigma) = 0$, the sole assumption it relies on is that $E(\beta_{/\theta} | Y) = E(\beta_{/\theta} | Y_{-\mathpzc{s}_j})$.
+However, GHOST produces biased estimates, while AXE and iIS do not.